smartcontractkit/documentation/TEMPLATE.md

 *If a portion of the YouTube video is deprecated or out-of-date, add a note alerting the user.*

-> 🚧 Note
->
-> The video uses a seed phrase to request randomness.
+> 🚧 The video uses a seed phrase to request randomness.
 This feature is deprecated.
 Refer to the code in this tutorial for the most up to date procedures.

 # Overview